Man Wearing Filson Tin Cloth Olive Green Jacket & Tin Packer Hat

 What Makes Filson’s Tin Cloth So Durable and Trusted?

-As a brand with over 120 years’ experience of supplying garments that never give up, Filson’s story is one of timing, work ethic and is as every bit inspiring as their clothing.
+As a brand with over 120 years of experience in supplying garments that never give up, Filson's story is one of timing, work ethic and is as inspiring as their clothing.

-Born in 1850, the brand’s founder, C.C.
-Filson was brought up to embody his father’s love for the outdoors, spending the first half of his life in the notoriously tough climate of Nebraska.
-Following a move to Seattle in 1897, Filson noticed the thousands of American prospectors that had begun to migrate North of the US border, all trying to find their fortune in the Klondike Gold Rush.
+Born in 1850, the brand's founder, C.C.
+Filson, was brought up to embody his father's love for the outdoors, spending the first half of his life in the notoriously harsh climate of Nebraska.
+Following a move to Seattle in 1897, Filson noticed the thousands of American prospectors who had begun to migrate North of the US border, all trying to find their fortune in the Klondike Gold Rush.
 These hopeful men were hopelessly prepared for the colder temperatures that such a journey entailed.

 American Klondike Gold Rush Prospectors Circa 1897

-The Gold Rush couldn’t last forever and came to a halt, but Filson’s reputation for reliable clothing was now common knowledge for outdoorsmen along the Pacific Northwest.
+The Gold Rush couldn't last forever and eventually came to a halt, but Filson's reputation for reliable clothing was now common knowledge among outdoorsmen in the Pacific Northwest.
 However, one particular item caught the attention of loggers and tin miners alike – the Filson Cruiser Jacket.

 Filson Tin Cloth Jacket

-Crafted from British Millerain’s tightly woven canvas duck fabric, it is then soaked with paraffin wax and oil under heat in order to absorb deeply into the cotton fibres, giving Filson’s products tear and water-resistant qualities that would otherwise be impossible from ordinary cotton.
-To this day, British Millerain continue to exclusively supply Filson with their heavy-duty “tin cloth”.
+Crafted from British Millerain's tightly woven canvas duck fabric, it is then soaked in paraffin wax and oil under heat to deeply absorb into the cotton fibres, giving Filson's products tear- and water-resistant qualities that would otherwise be impossible with ordinary cotton.
+To this day, British Millerain continue to supply Filson with their heavy-duty "tin cloth exclusively".

 Today, the material still features across a wide range of Filson jackets, duffel bags, rucksacks, and other accessories – making them the go-to choice for loggers, tradesmen, and outdoorsmen.